 - A PAF is required prior to submission for any proposal to any type of sponsor.

 - Effective July 1, 2018 the PAF is due at noon seven business days prior to sponsor deadline.
 You are encouraged to follow the new proposal and PAF deadline calendar and instructions.
-See the Proposal Submission Policy for External Funding and Procedures.
+See the Proposal Submission Procedure for External Funding.

 - At any point, recycling the PAF returns the form to the beginning and requires it to move through all approvers a second time.
 Contact the research program officer to see if adjustments can be made rather than recycling the PAF.